-College credits: Students will receive three transferable college credits from River Valley Community College in Claremont NH, upon receiving a grade of C or better for the semester and passing the Sentence Structure Accuplacer Test.
+College credits: Students will receive three transferable college credits from River Valley Community College in Claremont NH, upon receiving a grade of C or better for the semester.
 This course is weighted on the AP scale.

 Public Speaking (189)

 Open to Juniors and Seniors Only